biowdl/biowdl-input-converter/docs/index.rst

 - Library name (for each sample usually one library is used to prepare the sample for sequencing)
 - Readgroup name (which lane on the sequencer was used)
-- Location of the forward read (R1) on the filesystem
+- Location of the fastq file containing forward reads (R1) on the filesystem
 - Forward read (R1) md5sum
 - Location of the reverse read (R2) on the filesystem
 - Reverse read (R2) md5sum